DAASI International Celebrates Employee Anniversary – 15 Years with Dr. Martin Haase

 Is there one particular project from the last years that stood out to you?
 What was your job in it?

 In 2015, a very large, well-known US IT company approached us.
 They actually came to the small city of Tübingen to have us help with their SSO solution.
-The goal of the project was to use our consulting product for Shibboleth and finely adjust it to match their unique requirements.
+The goal of the project was to use the open source product Shibboleth and finely adjust it to match their unique requirements.
 This meant, suddenly I was managing a 250,000€ project!
 Our whole team as well as the freelancers working on the project were able to learn a lot from working with the different teams of the American customer.
-The customer came to Tübingen three times, and at the end of the project we all went hiking in the Rockies!
+The customer came to Tübingen three times, and at the end of the project we all went hiking in the US!

 Do you have any advice for people who are just getting started with their careers?
 What do you think are the most important criteria to look at when trying to choose the right employer?